BELUGA Fernandina Itinerary

 Highlights: Land iguanas, marine iguanas, lava lizards, sea lions, flamingos, penguins, flightless cormorant, brown pelican, Darwin finches, blue-footed boobies, swallow-tailed gulls, Galapagos hawk, Darwin finches.

-Included: All meals and accommodation in double cabins while on board, all exursions and activities while on board, bilingual naturalist guide
+Included: All meals and accommodation in double cabins while on board, all excursions and activities while on board, bilingual naturalist guide, wetsuit and snorkel gear

 This itinerary focuses on the Central and Western Islands, including visits to Western Isabela and Fernandina Island, two of the highlights of the Galapagos Islands.

 Day 1 (Wednesday): Arrive at Baltra Airport / Santa Cruz Island

 Santa Cruz Island

 Highlands of Santa Cruz: Galapagos giant tortoises can be seen in the wild in the highlands of Santa Cruz

 Charles Darwin Station: Visit the Charles Darwin Station is a research facility and National Park Information center.
 The Charles Darwin Station has a giant tortoise and land iguana breeding program and interpretation center.

 Day 2 (Thursday): Sombrero Chino Island / Rábida Island

 Sombrero Chino: Sombrero Chino is a small volcanic island just off the southeast tip of Santiago.
 The name of the island describes the shape of the island.
 Fauna includes Sea lions, marine iguanas and the Galapagos penguin.